cop1fab/money_baker/README.md

-# authorsHaven
+# Moneny Baker
-A multi-vendor blog.
+A ledger and budgeting tool for freelancers